activate-sh/Rubinobot/README.md

 # Rubino
-### A library written in Python language to build the Robino robot using APIs
+### A developing library written in Python to build the Robino bot using apis

 ## Example